Learning Graph ARMA Processes from Time-Vertex Spectra: Conclusion

 \section{Conclusion}

 We have proposed a method for learning parametric stationary graph process models from time-vertex data sets.
 Our solution is based on fitting the parameters of a graph ARMA model to an initial rough estimate of the joint time-vertex spectrum of the process computed from possibly incomplete realizations of the process.
-As a second contribution, we have presented a theoretical analysis of the sample complexity of learning graph ARMA processes from realizations of the process.
-The signal estimation performance of the proposed method has been shown to outperform reference approaches in the literature with experiments on several real time-vertex data sets.
+The proposed method has been shown to achieve quite competitive performance for the inference of time-vertex signals, in comparison with reference approaches in the literature.
 The extension of the current study to time-varying graph structures or big network topologies are among the possible future directions of interest.

 \appendices